IEEE Transactions on Computers

 IEEE Transactions on Computers is a monthly peer-reviewed scientific journal covering all aspects of computer design.
 It was established in 1952 and is published by the IEEE Computer Society.
-The editor-in-chief is Ahmed Louri, David and Marilyn Karlgaard Endowed Chair Professor of Electrical and Computer Engineering, George Washington University.
-According to the Journal Citation Reports, the journal has a 2019 impact factor of 3.131.
+The editor-in-chief is Prof. Avinash Karanth, Chair of the School of Electrical Engineering and Computer Science (EECS) at Ohio University.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 3.6.